Democratic Labor Party (South Korea)

 The Democratic Labor Party was a progressive and nationalist political party in South Korea.
 It was founded in January 2000, in the effort to create a political wing for the Korean Confederation of Trade Unions which was considered more left-wing and more independent of the two union federations in South Korea.
-Its party president was Kwon Young-gil, Kang Gi-gap, and Lee Jung-hee.
+Its party president was Kwon Young-ghil, Kang Gi-gap, and Lee Jung-hee.
 In December 2011, the party merged into the Unified Progressive Party.

 In the South Korean political history, DLP is considered as the ancestor of all of modern day left-leaning political parties such as Justice Party and Progressive Party.

 History

 1997-2004

 The predecessor of the Democratic Labor Party was People's Victory for 21st Century, established in 1997.
 People's Victory for 21st Century nominated KCTU Chairman Kwon Young-ghil as its candidate in the 1997 presidential election, but the campaign was unsuccessful.
 However, after reorganizing into the Democratic Labor Party just before the 2000 general election, the party made significant progress in several constituencies.

 In the 2002 local elections, the Democratic Labor Party garnered an average of 8% of the votes, establishing itself as a major political force.
 The party gained support from prominent cultural figures, including director Bong Joon-ho, and attracted significant backing from young people and the working class who were disillusioned with the politics of the two dominant parties; the democratic party and the conservative Hannara-party.
 In the 2004 general election, the Democratic Labor Party gained 10 seats, becoming the third-largest party in the National Assembly.